boazbk/tcs/lec_07_other_models.md

 ::: {.proof data-ref="lambdaturing-thm"}
 We only sketch the proof.
 The "if" direction is simple.
 As mentioned above, evaluating $\lambda$ expressions basically amounts to "search and replace".
-It is also a fairly straightforward programming exercise to implement all the above basic operations in an imperative language such as Python or C, and using the same ideas we can do so in NAND<< as well, which we can then transform to a NAND++ program.
+It is also a fairly straightforward programming exercise to implement all the above basic operations in an imperative language such as Python or C, and using the same ideas we can do so in NAND<< as well, which we can then transform to a NAND-TM program.

-For the "only if" direction, we need to simulate a NAND++ program using a $\lambda$ expression.
+For the "only if" direction, we need to simulate a NAND-TM program using a $\lambda$ expression.
 First, by [NANDlambdaex](){.ref} we can compute the $NAND$ function, and hence _every_ finite function, using the $\lambda$ calculus.
 Thus the main task boils down to simulating the _arrays_ of NAND++ using the _lists_ of the enhanced λ calculus.

-We will encode each array `A` of NAND++ program by a list $L$ of the NAND program.
+We will encode each array `A` of NAND-TM program by a list $L$ of the NAND-CIRC program.
 For the index variable `i`, we will have a special list $I$ that has $1$ only in the location corresponding to the value of `i`.
 To simulate moving `i` to the left, we need to remove the first item from the list, while to simulate moving `i` to the right, we add a zero to the head of list.^[In fact, it will be convenient for us to make sure all lists are of the same length, and so at the end of each step we will add a sufficient number of zeroes to the end of each list.
 This can be done with a simple `REDUCE` operation.]